JoshuaSkootsky/poisson-help/README.md

 You may want to edit the Makefile to use your favorite, standards conforming C compiler.

-I also have a recompile.sh script to do the making for you.
+The test.sh script compiles the program and runs it with sample input.

 # Valgrind